20 Highly Effective Exercises for Strengthening Your Lower Back

 8. Perform several repetitions, starting with a manageable number and gradually increasing as you build strength and proficiency.

-Remember that these exercises are for the prevention of back pain, not a treatment.
-If you have chronic low back pain, consult with a healthcare professional to explore additional treatment options, such as ReActiv8, the first FDA-approved restorative neurostimulation therapy to treat mechanical chronic low back pain.
+Also, you should note that these exercises are for the prevention of back pain, not a treatment.
+If you have chronic lower back pain, consult with a healthcare professional to explore additional treatment options, such as ReActiv8, the first FDA-approved restorative neurostimulation therapy to treat mechanical chronic lower back pain.

 Learn More About ReActiv8 Today!